Advice for employers

 What do labour providers and users have to do?

 Labour providers and users should clarify and agree their relationship and their respective responsibilities for health and safety.
-Both parties need:

-- to think about whether the workers are to be employed directly or if the workforce (or part of it) is to be supplied by a labour provider;
+- To think about whether the workers are to be employed directly or if the workforce (or part of it) is to be supplied by a labour provider;

-- who has day-to-day direction and control over the work;
+- Who has day-to-day direction and control over the work;

-- if labour providers based abroad do not have a UK-based representative, to remember that the user will have to take full responsibility for the health and safety of any labour supplied;
+- If labour providers based abroad do not have a UK-based representative, to remember that the user will have to take full responsibility for the health and safety of any labour supplied;

-- to consider the involvement of employment agencies and employment businesses which have specific legal responsibilities to provide information to businesses which use their workers;
+- To consider the involvement of employment agencies and employment businesses which have specific legal responsibilities to provide information to businesses which use their workers;

-- before workers start at the workplace, to consider if any special qualifications or skills are needed for the job and to ensure that any worker supplied has them;
+- Before workers start at the workplace, to consider if any special qualifications or skills are needed for the job and to ensure that any worker supplied has them;

-- to think about the extent of English language skills of workers before they start work;
+- To think about the extent of English language skills of workers before they start work;

-- to consider what information, instruction and training will need to be provided at the workplace, by whom and how.
+- To consider what information, instruction and training will need to be provided at the workplace, by whom and how.

 What is risk assessment?